dbmcclain/ForthRPL/README.md

 This system was developed back around 2010 and served as our means for distributing an audio processing algorithm while it was under trade secret protection during the waiting period until a US Patent was awarded.

 Burying your secret sauce inside a custom built, randomized, token-threaded Forth system, was quite effective obfuscation, while leaving it entirely functional.
-Of course the target embedded C code was written by the MetaCompiler, transcoding runnable Forth (RPL) code that represented the algorithm.
+Of course the target embedded C code was also written by the MetaCompiler, transcoding runnable Forth (RPL) code that represented the algorithm.
 We didn't have to write the C code ourselves - just teach Lisp how to do it for us.

 This Forth lives entirely in the aether, unlike most Forth systems that reside at physical addresses in some real machine.
 We don't need any addresses here.
 Just references to symbolic arenas holding lists and vectors of elements.
 The system takes advantage of Lisp native data types, so you have strings, integers, bignums, rational numbers, floating point, lists, vectors, arrays, whatever you want.
 An entire vector takes just one stack slot on the eval stack.